unicode-org/message-format-wg/experiments/stasm/spec/syntax.md

         accusative [Please welcome {$userName name case=accusative}!]
         _ [Hello!]

-A message with two selectors:
+A message with 2 selectors:

     {$photoCount plural}? {$userGender}?
         one masculine [{$userName} added a new photo to his album.]